Keisei-Sai/Keisei-Sai/README.md

-# Hi, I'm Keisei Sai
+# Keisei Sai

-Mathematics undergraduate at **Tokyo University of Science**
+Mathematics undergraduate at Tokyo University of Science
-Interested in **optimization, algorithms, and numerical computing**.
+Interested in optimization, numerical computation, and software engineering.

 ## Current Focus
 - Optimization on manifolds